-3. Plan where you enter and exit
+3. Plan where you enter and exit the water

 That may sound like a no-brainer.
 Straight ahead – you think.
 But that’s not necessarily right and it’s all the more important that you take your time at the beginning (especially when you’re at a new spot) to observe where the other surfers go into the water and where they go out again.
 That can differ from each other.
 With your surf group in the surf camp you stay together and the coach will show you where to go and keep an eye on you.
 But if you decide to try it on your own, think about it!

 With many beaches and spots it is clear.
 Others have special characteristics: certain currents, large, distinctive stones under water or tidal movements that you have to be aware of.
-Look for these entry and exit points and stick to them.
+Look out for these entry and exit points and stick to them.
 If necessary, ask local surfers around you.

 Also note if there are warning signs or flags on the beach indicating certain conditions or dangers.